bloomberg/record-tuple-polyfill/README.md

 # Installation

-> Note: the packages described below are not currently published on NPM, as this polyfill is intended to be experimental.
+> Note: the Babel transform described below is not currently published on NPM, [as it is awaiting review](https://github.com/babel/babel/pull/12145).
-> If you really want to try the polyfill in it's packaged state, publishing locally via [verdaccio](https://verdaccio.org/) is an excellent option.
+> If you really want to try the Babel transform plugin in it's packaged state, publishing locally via [verdaccio](https://verdaccio.org/) is an excellent option.

 To install the transform and polyfill: